By Dr. Peter Klapper Ph.D.

 Chiropractor visits to treat joints and spine.

-Acupuncture helps the body release natural painkillers and simulates nerve and muscle tissue with fine needles.
+Acupuncture helps the body release natural painkillers and stimulates nerve and muscle tissue with fine needles.

 Yoga can help to strengthen the muscles and improve posture.